Principles and Practice of Movement Disorders

 Key Features

-- Uses a reader-friendly format, with diagrams, photographs, and tables, to make reference quick and easy.

-- Includes a CD-ROM containing several hundred video clips with voice narration, keyed to the text, to help you diagnose movement disorders.

-- Gives you just the information you need for the clinical approach to diagnosis and management, with minimal emphasis on basic science.
+- Get just the information you need for a clinical approach to diagnosis and management, with minimal emphasis on basic science.

+- Find the answers you need quickly and easily thanks to a reader-friendly full-color format, with plentiful diagrams, photographs, and tables.

 Table of Contents